AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Installation

 This installation is intended for debian or arch flavored linux users.
 YMMV.
+You will need to have Python 3 and pip installed.

 Clone my SD fork of [dalle-flow](https://github.com/AmericanPresidentJimmyCarter/dalle-flow/tree/stable-diffusion) and checkout the right branch with the following commands: